neomantic-zz/racket-mongrel2-adapter/README.md

 lambda expression to the adapter.
 It does not attempt to craft or manipulate either the http request/response headers or the http request/response body between the handler and the adapter.
-Processing a http request and creating a valid http response is delegated to and the sole responsibility of the handler.
+Processing a http request and creating a valid http response is delegated to and the sole responsibility a mongrel2 handler.

 # Implementation Design
 Compared to other examples of the mongrel2 adapter, this implementation appears